Advantages to Thick Glass Windows

 A Useful Tip When Comparing Competitor Windows & Glass Thickness

-Regardless of what window you purchase, it’s wise to seek those that are made with Double Strength Glass or thicker.
-The truth is, many windows tend to look “alike” and it’s difficult for the average consumer to know the subtle differences between premium windows and builder-grade windows.
+Regardless of what double pane windows you purchase, it’s wise to seek those that are made with Double Strength Glass or thicker.
+The truth is, many windows tend to look “alike” and it’s difficult for the average consumer to know the subtle differences between premium insulated glass windows and builder-grade windows.
 If a window is made with single strength glass (2.2 mm), it’s a significant indicator that it’s a “builder grade” product.
 Nearly all premium windows use double-strength glass (3.0 mm) or thicker.
 Demand double-strength glass and get a better window.

 205 Mustang Cove